 As of January 1, 2000, Wisconsin Act 128 limits the disclosure and release of student Social Security numbers.
-In order to comply with Act 128, BTC assigns a unique identification number to each student.
+In order to comply with Act 128, Blackhawk assigns a unique identification number to each student.
 This identification number does not incorporate the student's Social Security number.
-BTC may collect and report Student Social security numbers for state and federal reporting requirements.
-BTC procedures are designed to ensure that student Social Security numbers remain confidential.
+Blackhawk may collect and report Student Social security numbers for state and federal reporting requirements.
+Blackhawk procedures are designed to ensure that student Social Security numbers remain confidential.

 Family Policy Compliance Office

 U.S. Department of Education